 In 2001, Augsburg College received a $500,000 grant from the W. M. Keck Foundation “to develop statistical literacy as an interdisciplinary curriculum in the liberal arts.”
 In his book, More Damned Lies and Statistics, author Joel Best noted, “a small educational movement advocating statistical literacy is emerging.
 Dr. Milo Schield, director of the W. M. Keck Statistical Literacy project at Augsburg College in Minneapolis, is the movement’s leading voice.”

-Dr. Schield is an elected member of the International Statistical Institute, the US representative of the International Statistical Literacy Project, the President of the local chapter of the American Statistical Association and a Board Member of the National Numeracy Network.
+Dr. Schield is an elected member of the International Statistical Institute, the US representative of the International Statistical Literacy Project, a Past-President of the local chapter of the American Statistical Association and a Board Member of the National Numeracy Network.
 He is the web master of www.StatLit.org.
-This site had more than 200,000 download and 175,000 visits in 2010; it has been Google rated as the #1 site for statistical literacy for the past six years.
+This site had more than 360,000 downloads and 260,000 visits in 2014; it has been Google rated as the #1 site for statistical literacy for the past ten years.

 - B.S.
 Iowa State University